 We’re on the brink of becoming the world’s biggest @YouTube channel.
 We can make history.
 We can make India win.
 Subscribe to @TSeries #BharatWinsYouTube https://t.co/izEu8dzHdf pic.twitter.com/dJumzHwADa— Bhushan Kumar (@itsBhushanKumar) March 6, 2019

-Kjellberg might have fallen behind T-Series a number of times now, but he's always managed to make a comeback - despite “not understanding” why.
+Kjellberg might have fallen behind T-Series a number of times now, but has managed to make a comeback - despite “not understanding” why - time and time again.

 It's been a back and fourth contest with his Bollywood nemesis, but current statistics would suggest that PewDiePie and his fans are now relying on that upcoming International PewDiePie online event to help bring him back to where they think he belongs - in top spot.